Class Action / Victim Liaison

 - Use of your name, brand, reputation, or assets in ways you did not authorise or that materially differed from what you were told.

-- Any interaction where you were explicitly told that regulatory, criminal-history, or prohibition issues did not exist, or were minimised in ways you later discovered were untrue.
+- Any interaction where you were explicitly told that regulatory, criminal-history, or prohibition issues did not exist, were expunged, were irrelevant, or were minimised in ways you later discovered may have been untrue.

 Allegations should be anchored to dates, documents, and concrete events wherever possible.
 Opinions and feelings are understood, but documents, numbers, and timelines are what legal teams and regulators rely on.